-It’s the only oil we should be cooking with
+It’s one of the best oils we should be cooking with

-Coconut oil is the only oil that is stable enough to resist mild heat-induced damage, while still helping to promote heart health, support weight loss and thyroid function.
-Use coconut oil instead of butter, olive oil, vegetable oil, margarine, or any other type of oil called for in recipes.
+Coconut oil has the highest smoke point and is stable enough to resist mild heat-induced damage, while still helping to promote heart health, support weight loss and thyroid function.

 It’s anti-viral and anti-fungal